MatthiasKunnen/rulebook/linters/eslint/README.md

  - typescript-node

 ## Getting started
-Install the preset, e.g. `yarn add @matthiaskunnen/eslint-config-typescript-node`.
+Install the preset, e.g. `yarn add -D @matthiaskunnen/eslint-config-typescript-node`.

 ## ESLint config example for Node
 This example node project has both js and ts files.
 To lint both, we create the following